mandatoryhashtags/Starstriders/Chapters/10 Starships.md

 | 2     | Restore 2 shields 2 for each additional                     |
 | ?     | Go to warp - More power, faster escape, must match to catch |

 Power resets every round of combat.
 It is uncommon for a ship to run out of power.
-In Simplified combat power is not tracked.
+In Simplified combat power is not tracked. -->

 ### CREW SUPPORT
 Starships require a significant number of personnel, and a skilled officer knows best when to assign those personnel to different problems.
 Characters often have the advantage of Crew Support, in the form of these personnel.
 A ship has only a finite supply of Support, representing a small number of the crew available to them.

 The total amount of Crew Support available is determined by the ship — each vessel has only a finite amount of crew on hand, most of whom will be busy on routine duties to keep the ship running, and form part of the background of the ship’s normal activities.
 Spending Crew Support brings members of the crew from that mass of background activity into the forefront, putting focus on them and making them an active and significant part of the adventure.

-A ship’s normal allotment of Crew Support per mission is equal to its Scale.
+A ship’s normal allotment of Crew Support per mission is equal to its Size.

 ### SUBLIGHT
 Type of Sublight